CycloneDX/sbom-utility/README.md

 $ go build ${LDFLAGS} -o ${BINARY}
 ```

-**TODO**: Update the `Makefile's` `release` target to conditionally pulls the release version from environment variable values and only uses the hardcoded values as defaults when not found in the runtime build environment.
+**TODO**: Update the `Makefile's` `release` target to conditionally pull the release version from environment variable values and only uses the hardcoded values as defaults when not found in the runtime build environment.

 ### Running from source